NalinPradhan/RPS-game/README.md

-This is a rock paper scissors game without any css or HTML content.
-It was just created as an assignment to The Odin Project course.
+A rock paper scissors game, created as an assignment to The Odin Project course.